Skip to main content

 September 16, 2013

 Beginning in School Year 2013-14, all public charter Local Education Agencies (“LEAs”) and their constituent campuses will be responsible for ensuring that only authorized school staff have access to the school’s student-level data in DC PCSB’s data systems, including but not limited to ProActive, SharePoint, Epicenter, and Secure File Transfer Protocol (“SFTP”) sites.
-Accordingly, each LEA will be responsible for the following:

 • Reviewing, before the beginning of each school year, staff access to all applicable data systems and notifying DC PCSB of any individuals who should not have access to the systems.
 DC PCSB will help schools in this process through training, documentation, and, as necessary, hands-on assistance.